zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

 ## Introduction

-You will get started by creating a skeleton application and you will add to it in each lab until you have built a full application that allows you to create and manage a personal list of movies you have watched or want to watch.
+You will get started by creating a skeleton application and you will add to it in each task until you have built a full application that allows you to create and manage a personal list of movies you have watched or want to watch.

-You will also need to sign up for an account on The Movie Database and obtain an API Key.
-A TMDB API Key is required for this tutorial, as authentication is needed to get data from The Movie Database API.

 ### Objectives
 In this lab, you will: